Last updated: 09-15-2014

 In some instances, the conversation about climate change, disaster mitigation, and adaptation includes the possibility of abandoning coastal or flood zones altogether.
 Human settlement often began and flourished in waterfront areas.
 Historic preservation concerns need to be considered when planning for the future of coastal and riverfront communities, many of which have extensive historic and prehistoric resources and valued traditional cultural patterns.
-Having an accurate, up-to-date inventory of historic resources and archeological sites (identified and predicted) in vulnerable areas can be key to an informed and quick response when disasters strike, as well as a basis for long term resilience planning.
+Having an accurate, up-to-date inventory of historic resources and archeological sites (identified and predicted) in vulnerable areas is key to an informed and quick response when disasters strike, as well as a basis for long term resilience planning.

-Left: New Orleans promoted hurricane shutters after Hurricane Katrina.
+(Left) New Orleans promoted hurricane shutters after Hurricane Katrina.

 Photos courtesy of HUD